null8626/archive/README.md

 # archive
-Archival of the projects i no longer maintain.
+Archive of the projects i no longer maintain.

 A few things to note before exploring this repository is that the projects in this repo are:
 - only some that i think is okay to be shown to the public.